bombasticSlacks/Aspirant/Game/Humble-Beginnings.md

 You want to be a great sorcerer.
 Someone who has complete control of reality and bends their environment to their will.
 * Start with the Channel and Perception skills at beginner
 * Start with a basic training in one of: Amateur Abjuration, Amateur Evocation, Amateur Illusion, Amateur Transmutation
-* Start with the Channeller training
+* Start with the Channeler training

 Equipment:
 * 1 basic weapon of size 2 or less